Extreme users: Participatory Design of a Tennis Ball for the Blind

+Application on Medical Device Design

+Sujithra Raviselvam's team identifies the potential latent needs influencing users' experience by adapting from the extreme users methodology.
+Six groups of total 25 participants study six different medical devices, focusing on four different medical devices aspects such as latent needs, empathy, medical devices, and design approach.
+The team developed a new latency metric to systematically communicate with professionals.
+The result is furthermore developing and researching approaching extreme users experience on different stages, helping the designer solve the users needs.

 Critique and criticism

 As dictated through Prof. Luciano Gualberto's research into user modelling through personas and extreme characters, the concept of using an extreme scenario for a user will, in hand, lead the user to situations that they can design for, but in reality, are viewed as redundant.
 As taken from his research User Modelling with Personas, he brings to light this concept of designing for an extreme user, a drug dealer, who could use a specific service to hide a 'secret agenda', in this case it would be hiding an organised crime syndicate.
 However, Gualberto argues that the senior, generic user, will not need the same complexity of secrecy which, in hand, formulates this concept of "feature overload" - where the resources available clutter the real, usable data on the interface of the product or service.

-Gualberto's concluding critique of the methodology formulates the concept that the extreme user does lead to new design and user requirements, however, the difficulty of recognising of the important user needs within the user experience process as a whole can stem from the extreme user approach.
+Gualberto's concluding critique of the methodology formulates the concept that the extreme user does lead to new design and user requirements; however, the difficulty of recognising the important user needs within the user experience process as a whole can stem from the extreme user approach.
 Moreover, the method does not depict the real user need of the system, product or service and, in hand, the methodology does not argue for much creation time during the design process.